Jeyran (wife of Naser al-Din Shah): Meeting Naser al-Din Shah

 There are different opinions about how Naser al-Din Shah and Jeyran became acquainted.
-According to the modern historian Abbas Amanat, Jeyran was first brought to the royal palace to learn singing and dancing, and for the first time Naser al-Din Shah saw her among the servants of his mother, Malek Jahan Khanom, and fell in love with her.
+According to the modern historian Abbas Amanat, Jeyran was first brought to the Qajar harem in Tehran to learn singing and dancing, and for the first time Naser al-Din Shah saw her among his mother's maidens, and fell in love with her.

-In his memoirs, Taghi Khan Daneshvar (Alam ol-Soltan), the Shah's personal violinist, attributed their acquaintance to one of the Shah's hunting trips to the north of Tehran.
+In his memoirs, Taghi Khan Daneshvar (Alam Osoltan), the Shah's personal violinist, attributed their acquaintance to one of the Shah's hunting trips to the north of Tehran.
 He wrote that Naser al-Din Shah was fascinated by her courage and beauty.

-In his book, From Forough Al-Dawlah to Anisa Al-Dawlah, Khosrow Motazed says the young Naser al-Din Shah met Jeyran during one of his trips to Shemiran, the Qajar shahs' resort.
+In his book, From Forugh Odala to Anis Odala, Khosrow Motazed says the young Naser al-Din Shah met Jeyran during one of his trips to Shemiran, the Qajar shahs' resort.
 According to him, at their first meeting Jeyran did not recognize the Shah, and while sitting on a mulberry tree and eating berries, she disregarded the Shah, considering him an annoying stranger, speaking with pride and arrogance: